 Geddes, A., Vera Espinoza, M., Hadj-Abdou, L. and Brumat L. (eds) (Forthcoming) The Dynamics of Regional Migration Governance.
 Cheltenham: Edward Elgar Publishing.

 Vera Espinoza, M. (2018) The Limits and Opportunities of Regional Solidarity: Exploring Refugee Resettlement in Brazil and Chile.
 Global Policy, Volume 9, Issue 1.
 Pages 85-94.
 DOI:10.1111/1758-5899.12534

 Vera Espinoza, M (2017) Extra-regional refugee resettlement in South America: the Palestinian experience, in Forced Migration Review (56) 47-49.
 ISSN 1460-9819 (Also available in Spanish, Arabic and French)

 Oldekop, J., Fontana, L., Grugel, J., Roughton, N., Adu, E.A., Bird, G., Wallin, S., Dorgan, A., Vera Espinoza, M., Hammett, D., et al. (2016) 100 key research questions for the post-2015 development agenda.
 Development Policy Review.
 Volume 34, Issue 1.
 Pages 55–82.
 DOI:10.1111/dpr.12147

-Geddes A. and Vera Espinoza, M. 2018 Framing Understandings of International Migration: How Governance Actors Make Sense of Migration in Europe and South America.
-In Margueritis, A. (Ed), Shaping Migration between Europe and Latin America.
+Geddes A. and Vera Espinoza, M. (2018) Framing Understandings of International Migration: How Governance Actors Make Sense of Migration in Europe and South America.
+In Margheritis, A. (Ed), Shaping Migration between Europe and Latin America.
 New Approaches and Challenges.
 London: ILAS publications.
-ISBN-13: 978-1-908857-45-3 [In press]
+Pages 27-50.
+ISBN-13: 978-1-908857-45-3

 Research topics: international migration governance, refugee and migrants integration, citizenship, belonging and development